Swim application 'CUT OFF' date

 Costume' A Standard Swim Costume'

 (for both sexes) shall be of a material not offering Thermal Protection or Buoyancy and shall be Sleeveless and Legless : ""Sleeveless"" shall mean the Costume must not extend beyond the end of the shoulder onto the Upper Arm; ""Legless"" shall mean that the costume may not extend on to the Upper Leg below the level of the crotch.
+We do not cater for wetsuit swimmers unless under medical or religious grounds.
+These swims are discussed prior to the swim by our Board of Directors and a decision made.
+Please contact us for more information on this.

 The hat shall not offer thermal protection or buoyancy.
 The Observer will have to approve the costume and cap.
 The Swimmer must make sure their costume and cap are of an approved type before starting, as the Swim will not be recognised if they do not conform.Swim Hat